In a previous article, we explained the importance of using an SPF field in the DNS records of the company’s domain name.

 DKIM is a very useful tool in the fight against phishing because it prevents identity theft by cybercriminals.
 This is of great benefit to email senders; checking their identity improves the reputation of their domains, resulting in optimized email deliverability.

 For organizations sending transactional emails, the deployment of DKIM is an essential element to ensure that their mail reaches its destination.
 For this reason, Alinto recommends the use of SPF as well as DKIM in the use of its SMTP Gateway transactional email service, which users can easily configure with the help of our support team.

-On the other hand, DKIM also benefits email recipients, our only by avoiding them malicious messages, also by increasing the effectiveness of black and white lists configured by domain.
+On the other hand, DKIM also benefits email recipients, our only by avoiding them malicious messages, also by increasing the effectiveness of block and allow lists configured by domain.